 As mentioned above, during this trip, I nearly stayed in a brothel, plus I played Charades with the hotel staff at Le Meridien.
 Unfortunately, the commotion didn’t end there.
 In another incident on our Paris trip, we were mistaken for prostitutes.
 Who would think that high school girls chaperoned by my friend’s mother, who happened to be a beautiful model, were call girls?
 For that matter, who knew that Paris could be so much fun?

-In today’s world as a result of the internet, you can avoid the added anxiety that we experienced when the travel agent booked us in a dirty disreputable hotel.
+Research your destination and accommodations.
+In today’s world as a result of the internet, you can avoid the added anxiety that we experienced when the travel agent had booked us in a dirty disreputable hotel.

 How to Avoid Travel Nightmares